Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	will join the first queue if it has fewer people in it than the second queue and that the customer will join the second queue otherwise.
 Again, find a value for number of customers per hour that leads to an average wait time of one minute.
-(Note: This is a nonlinear problem in that doubling the number of ATMs doesn＊t double the number of customers who can be handled per hour with a one-minute wait maximum.)
+(Note: This is a nonlinear problem in that doubling the number of ATMs doesn"t double the number of customers who can be handled per hour with a one-minute wait maximum.)

 # Chapter 13 CLASS INHERITANCE